krasimir/actml/README.md

 ### Setting initial context value

 The `run` function accepts a second argument which is the initial state of the context.
-We can pass an object in the format of key-value.
+We can pass an object in the format of key-value pairs.

 ```js
 const Print = function({ name }) {